 During the 1960s, Pontiac brochures and advertising were dominated by dramatic illustrations created by the team of Art ‘Fitz’ Fitzpatrick and Van Kaufman.
-These lush images depicted scenes of glamour and sophistication populated by suave, cosmopolitan and well-attired individuals, always accompanied by a larger-than-life Pontiac with shimmering chrome and glistening paintwork.
+These lush images depicted scenes of glamour and sophistication populated by suave, well-attired cosmopolitan characters, always accompanied by a larger-than-life Pontiac with shimmering chrome and glistening paintwork.

 These were images that the aspirational car buyer could fantasize inserting himself into, and they nourished the idea that maybe he himself could gain access to this beautiful and exotic world if he went out and bought a new Pontiac.

-The process of collecting the background images is a story in itself; a tale that would excite any man about town.
-Each year, Fitz and Van would jet away to the most glamorous watering holes around the globe to scout and photograph potential background locations: Rome, Paris, Monte-Carlo, Acapulco, Hawaii, Puerto Rico… They left no stone unturned.
+The process of collecting the background images is a story in itself, a tale that would excite any man about town.
+Each year, Fitz and Van would jet away to glamorous watering holes around the globe to scout and photograph potential background locations: Rome, Paris, Monte-Carlo, Acapulco, Hawaii, Puerto Rico… They left no stone unturned.

 These international locales were a departure from the conventional advertising practice in the U.S. at the time and occasionally met with resistance in the insular world of 1960s Detroit management.
 An executive once groused to Fitz that a couple of the backgrounds looked a bit too foreign.
 He ended up with a tinge of red in the face however, as the locales of the two images that he objected to were actually Upper Manhattan and Washington, DC.